noahehall/theBookOfNoah/0current/zbackend/devops/devops.md

 - dependency injection: inversion of control; loosely coupled dependencies that are passed into the application at runtime; supports IaC and immutable infrastructure; similar objectives to Service Discovery from a devops perspective
 - service discovery: add some notes about this here
 - blue/green deployments: after testing the release in a staging environment; deploy to an alternate production environment with a % of your userbase hitting it, once confirmed, you can blue/green prevProd/newProd to greater % of users; definitely need a load balancer for this with a % based route strategy
+  - Blue green development requires two identical production environments, where one is online and the other is offline/not accessible to external users
 - chaos monkey: system (on a whole) is less dependent on high availability and more on reliability; even in the face of unreliable components

   - a service that depends on a chain of components, each being 99% uptime, will only have 95% uptime (99*99*99*99*99===95%)